dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 2. On the MySQL server, create a database named `<username>_university` and define a table named `person`.
 Make sure it has a well chosen primary key.

 Homework 2 (due Sep 14)
+0. Readings:
+  * Beauliue, Chapter 2: "Creating and Populating a Database"
 1. Create a `university` database
 2. Create a table named `person` with basic attributes: name, date of birth, address, phone,
 3. Using the `faker` module